sparticle999/SpaceCompany/README.md

 v0.2.0 The Wondrous Update [Released To The Public]
 - Added Wonder Tab
-- Added two different wonders - Precious Wonder & Power Wonder
+- Added two different wonders - Precious Wonder & Energetic Wonder
 - Added ability to upgrade Wonders
 - Added Uranium & Lava
 - Widened resources navigation so that storage could be displayed on one line